-The next step is to then examine how each discipline interacts with other disciplines involved in a patient's care plan.
-When does this communication take place and how often thereafter?
+It is important to examine how each discipline interacts with other disciplines involved in a patient's care plan.
+Determine when this communication takes place and how often thereafter.
 When each discipline knows each care team member's goals and areas of focus for a patient, every other discipline can help reinforce those areas in their own visits.
 This helps to increase the carryover and reinforce the expectation that the important aspects of condition management will endure over time.